 - Lighting Override Mask: A LayerMask that allows you to decouple the sky seen through the Camera from the one that affects the ambient lighting.
 For example, you might want a dark sky at night time, but to have brighter lighting so that you can still see clearly.
 See Decoupling the visual environment from the lighting environment.

-The Environment (HDRP) is a section in the Lighting window that allows you to specify which sky to use for Global Illumination.
-To open the window, select Window > Lighting Settings.
+The Environment (HDRP) is a section in the Lighting window that allows you to specify which sky to use for indirect ambient light in HDRP.
+To open the window, select Window > Rendering > Lighting > Environment.

 The Environment (HDRP) section is at the top and has two settings that you can edit:

 |Profile||A Volume Profile for the sky.
 This Volume Profile must include at least one Sky Volume override.|

 |Static Lighting Sky||The sky to use for the Global Illumination simulation.
 The drop-down only contains sky types that the Profile includes.
 For example, if the Profile includes a Gradient Sky Volume override, you can select Gradient Sky from this drop-down.

 You can only edit this setting if you assign a Volume Profile to the Profile field.